 About Cedar Creek Falls

-Anyhow, the falls was essentially a roadside waterfall as there was no hiking necessary to access it.
-As you can see from the photos on this page, getting a satisfactory waterfalling experience was more about timing and circumstance than it was about physical exertion.
+Nevertheless, as you can see from the photos on this page, getting a satisfactory waterfalling experience was more about timing and circumstance than it was about physical exertion.

 Related Top 10 Lists

 No Posts Found